AJ-Wuu/ComputerVision/ImageMosaickingApp/README.md

 I followed the comments to use the previous parts step by step.
 I kept some parameters in the beginning to make it easier for modification.
 bbox_crop() looks cool to remove excess padding from the output.

-## Your own photos
-Seems like any odd number of pictures works fine -- even numbers are not possible as it cannot find a "central" one to put in the middle.